 Home Field Advantage?
-Analyzing the World Cup 2026 Paths for USA, Mexico, and Canada
+World Cup 2026 Host Nation Predictions (Updated for June 2026)

 Hosting the World Cup is a dream, but it comes with a unique pressure.
 For the United States, Mexico, and Canada, the 2026 tournament is about more than just participation; it's about making a deep run on home soil.
 But does home advantage translate to an easier path?